barchart/events-public/README.md

 ### Packages

-* [events-client-js](./packages/sdk-js) - JavaScript SDK for Barchart's Event Tracking System.
+* [events-client-js](./packages/sdk-js) - JavaScript SDK.
+Simplifies interaction with backend.
-* [events-api-common](./packages/common-js) - A library of shared JavaScript code used by the Barchart Event Tracking System and client SDK.
+* [events-api-common](./packages/common-js) - Shared JavaScript package, used by the SDK and backend.

 ### Tools